RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/README.md

 [Brain build](pizza_brain) constitutes just the computing components.

 [Pizza build](pizza_build.md) is an upgrade that includes sensors, drivers and pneumatics.
 Lives on your table and is customizable, like a pizza.
-Here are possible components:
+Here are the various components:
 * [Mandatory blower assembly](pizza_blower)
 * [Mandatory basic test lung](pizza_test_lung)
 * [Mandatory flow sensors](../../2_Research_&_Development/Project-Venturi)